Estádio do Bessa

 The Estádio do Bessa Sec.
 XXI (Bessa Stadium Sec.
-XXI) is a football stadium located in the Boavista area of Porto, Portugal, used by Boavista Futebol Clube.
+XXI) is a football stadium located in the Boavista area of Porto, Portugal; it was the home ground of Boavista Futebol Clube.

-Like other stadiums used in Euro 2004, the Bessa is a new ground but built on top of the old stands, with each new stand being constructed at different times, which allowed Boavista F.C. to continue playing there during the project.
+Like other stadiums used in Euro 2004, the Bessa is a new ground but built on top of the old stands, with each new stand being constructed at different times, which allowed Boavista to continue playing there during the project.
 The former Campo do Bessa existed on the same place as the new stadium since 1910.

 It cost €45,409 million to build, of which €7,792,281 was supported from the Portuguese state, and has an all-seater capacity of 28,263.
 Plans for improvement existed before the organization of the Euro 2004 was given to Portugal in 1999, and by then the first works were already underway.
 It was designed by Grupo3 Arquitectura.

+The stadium was auctioned on April 27, 2026, in a process that was scheduled to close date on May 20.
+The base value was €31,068 million euros with the sporting complex was also auctioned for €6,7 million euros.